ohaynold/artaf/README.md

 - pytz
 - requests
 - yaml (provided by PyYAML, `pip install pyyaml`)
-- coverage (if you want to run a coverage report with `--run-coverage`)

 # How to run
 We provide the shell script [runme.sh](runme.sh) that runs the entire analysis (as far as it's developed